What Is an ALTA Land Survey?

 An ALTA survey cost varies depending on several factors.
 Some of these factors include size and uniqueness of the property, the quality of the terrain for building, and the location of the property.

-At Scalice Land Surveying we offer ALTA/NSPS surveys at an extremely competitive price and in a shorter time frame.
+At Scalice Land Surveying we offer ALTA/NSPS surveys at a competitive price and in a shorter time frame.
 We do this by utilizing the latest in equipment/technology.
-This allows our crews to have the best and most up to date information possible before they leave the office.
+This allows our crews to have the best and most up-to-date information possible before they leave the office.
 It also gives our team the ability to pick up title problems quicker and more efficiently.

-Over the years our surveyors have completed countless ALTA surveys in New York, Pennsylvania, and other states throughout the east coast.
+Over the years our surveyors have completed countless ALTA surveys across the US.
 They have an intricate knowledge of what the title company and real estate attorneys are looking for when closing on the property.
-Contact us for a free quote.

 Other Surveying Services That We Offer